Manuelshub/alx-low_level_programming/0x15-file_io/README.md

 ## Description

-This project is part of the Holberton School curriculum and focuses on file input and output (I/O) operations in the C programming language.
+This project is part of the Alx School curriculum and focuses on file input and output (I/O) operations in the C programming language.
 It covers essential concepts related to file handling, including opening, reading, writing, and closing files.

 ## Files